How to Create Compelling Black and White Photos

-Black and white photography is not a technical limitation, rather it is a creative choice that helps you isolate and draw attention to a part of the photo that might have otherwise been overlooked.
+Black and white photography is not a technical limitation.
+Rather, it is a creative choice that helps you isolate and draw attention to a part of the photo that might have otherwise been overlooked.

-When To Use Black And White Effects
+When to Use Black And White Effects

-When color is distracting.
-Sometimes a photo can look too busy with too many colors going on.
+Distracting Color: Sometimes a photo can look too busy with too many colors going on.
 If you feel that the color in a photo is detracting from the importance of the subject, use black and white to eliminate distractions.

-Photos with texture.
-If you have a shot with rich texture, try removing the color so that it will force people to notice the texture of something that they might normally overlook.
+Photos With Texture: If you have a shot with rich texture, try removing the color so that it will force people to notice the texture of something that they might normally overlook.

-High contrast photos.
-If you’ve got a shot that includes a lot of natural contrast between light and dark sources, black and white can make it even more dramatic.
+High Contrast Photos: If you’ve got a shot that includes a lot of natural contrast between light and dark sources, black and white can make it even more dramatic.

-Portrait photography.
-With the color stripped from a portrait, more emphasis is put on the emotion that the subject is eliciting, which can oftentimes make for a more compelling shot.
+Portrait Photography: With the color stripped from a portrait, more emphasis is put on the emotion that the subject is eliciting, which can oftentimes make for a more compelling shot.

 And voila, you’ve got a compelling black and white photo in just a few clicks!

-Using Black And White Filters Selectively
+How to Use Black And White Effects Selectively

 The finished result will first attract the eye to the colored portion of the photo first, making it stand out amongst the black and white in a unique way!